 Prior to joining Osgoode, he was University Research Professor, and Professor of Law, History & Canadian Studies at Schulich School of Law, Dalhousie University.
 At Dalhousie, he served as the Law School’s Acting Dean, 1991-93, and Associate Dean (Graduate Studies and Research), 2002-06.
 In 2010-11, he was Visiting Scholar, Centre for Criminology & Sociolegal Studies, University of Toronto.
 He enjoys a richly deserved reputation for collegial and professional service, the list of which is almost as long as his publications.
 Recently, he has served as Chair, Law, Criminology & Socio-legal Studies Adjudication Committee, Social Sciences & Humanities Research Council of Canada, 2008-11.
 He has also served as President, Canadian Association of Law Teachers, 2003-04.

-His publications include Lawyers and Legal Culture in British North America: Beamish Murdoch of Halifax (Toronto: University of Toronto Press for the Osgoode Society, 2011), winner of the Clio-Atlantic Prize awarded by the Canadian Historical Association; Bora Laskin: Bringing Law to Life (Toronto: University of Toronto Press for the Osgoode Society, 2005) (for which he was awarded the Champlain Society’s Floyd S. Chalmers Award 2006, for best book published on Ontario history in previous year, and shortlisted for the John A. Macdonald Prize 2006, for best book published on Canadian history in 2005).
+His most recent book (with Jim Phillips and Blake Brown) is A History of Law in Canada, vol. I, beginnings to 1866 (Toronto: University of Toronto Press for the Osgoode Society, 2018), which received a Walter Owen Prize from the Foundation for Legal Research and honourable mention for the Wesley Pue Canadian Law and Society Association Prize.
+This is the first synoptic overview of the history of law in Canada, one that includes Indigenous law, civil law, and common law.
+Other publications include [and from here it is the same as above] Lawyers and Legal Culture in British North America: Beamish Murdoch of Halifax (Toronto: University of Toronto Press for the Osgoode Society, 2011), winner of the Clio-Atlantic Prize awarded by the Canadian Historical Association; and Bora Laskin: Bringing Law to Life (Toronto: University of Toronto Press for the Osgoode Society, 2005) (for which he was awarded the Champlain Society’s Floyd S. Chalmers Award 2006, for best book published on Ontario history in previous year, and shortlisted for the John A. Macdonald Prize 2006, for best book published on Canadian history in 2005).

 He is also editor (with Jim Phillips) of two collections on Nova Scotia legal history: The Supreme Court of Nova Scotia, 1754-2004: From Imperial Bastion to Provincial Oracle (2004), and Essays in the History of Canadian Law: Volume III, Nova Scotia (1990), both published by the University of Toronto Press for the Osgoode Society.
-Professor Girard is the author of numerous refereed journal articles and book chapters, and is a member of the bar of Nova Scotia.
+Professor Girard is the author of numerous refereed journal articles and book chapters, and is Associate Editor of the Osgoode Society for Canadian Legal History.

 Graduate Research Supervision (LLM, PhD): Professor Girard's interests lie in the field of legal history, particularly Canadian and comparative legal history.
 His recent work deals with perspectives on law, empire and colonialism, including the interaction of Indigenous law, settler law and imperial law.